jinpan/covid-simulations/jekyll/simple_shopping/index.md

 to the simulation: infectious people will continuously emit viral particles (by breathing, coughing, sneezing, etc).
 People will also continuously inhale viral particles, and the more particles they breathe in, the more likely they are to contract the disease.
+Viral particles will fade over time.

 Additionally, let's use a more realistic model of disease spread - the [Susceptible-Exposed-Infectious-Recovered](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SEIR_model) model.
-This model introduces an exposed state, where exposed individuals are not immediately infectious.
+This model introduces an <span style="background-color:
+#C7BA29">exposed</span> state, where exposed individuals are not immediately
+infectious.
 The WHO [estimates that the Covid-19 exposed duration is about one third as long as the infectious duration](https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf), so we will use that ratio below.